OrgFlow/docs/src/commands/stack-gitauth.md

 ---
 uid: command_stack_gitauth
 title: stack:gitauth
+stackBased: true
 ---

-#stack:gitauth

 ## Description

 The `stack:gitauth` command can be used to allow authentication with a remote Git repository on machines that may not necessarily have authentication already configured.
 A good example of this are CI/CD agents that are ephemeral and may be spun up or town down at any time.

 The basic premise is:

 1. The username and password (or token) for the remote Git repository are saved on the @concept_stack record in the state store.
-These credentials are encrypted and can only be un-encrypted by users in possession of the encryption key (see @command_stack_generatekey).
+These credentials are encrypted and can only be un-encrypted by users in possession of the encryption key (see @command_stack_generatekey ).
 1. The `stack:gitauth` command is added to Git as a [Credentials Helper](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage).
 This allows Git to query the OrgFlow CLI to retrieve credentials stored on the stack.

 This command can also be used to change the URL of the remote repository that is stored on the stack.
 For example, if you re-name or migrate your remote repository from one location to another.

 ## Options